 The inaugural Thai GP drew the most spectators during the 2018 season, with 220,000 fans over 3 days.
 It was voted The Best GP of 2018 by the MotoGP Paddock.
 Buriram has a contract to host MotoGP until 2020.
 Marc Marquez made history as the inaugural Thai GP winner, while Honda is currently the most successful manufacturer at the circuit.

-Major motorsport events happening at Chang International Circuit in 2020
+Upcoming events at Chang International Circuit

 The Chang International Circuit is located in the district of Buriram, approximately 400km northeast of the Thai capital, Bangkok.